 The Non-Destructive BOP Inspection Technology System creates a 3D digital fingerprint of the current condition of BOP components to identify the current condition of equipment.
-The system utilizes PAUT (Phase Array Ultrasonic) technology, developed by Healthcare, and then applied across GE’s Aviation and Power Generation businesses, as well as robotics and analytics.
+The system uses robotics, analytics and Phase Array Ultrasonic technology (PAUT), developed in the healthcare industry and applied across GE’s Aviation and Power Generation businesses.
 The use of this inspection technology over time creates a 4D comparison of BOP component parts.
 A full digital record of BOP bolts, flanges, fasteners and other wetted surfaces can be available within days, enabling an almost-instant comparison to OEM product standards.

 Benefits of Condition Based Maintenance: